kartoffelquadrat/MavenSnippetLibrary/docs/run.md

 # Run

 The whole point of Maven is that you can build your software reliably, no matter the environment - this also includes settings where you have no graphical access, and maybe not even an IDE.
-The default way to compilie is therefore by command line.
+The default way to compile is therefore by command line.

 ## Run Plugins and Commands